rhaleblian/pirix/README.md

 ## Installation

-On Debian distributions, you'll need a few packages first:
+On Debian distributions, you'll need a few packages first.
+Run

-    make debian
+    ./configure

 as superuser.

 Fedora distributions will need a similar installation.

-Files will be installed to

-    .config/pirix
-    .mwmrc

-in your home directory.
-To install:
+Then install:

     make install

 Put this in your $HOME/.xinitrc :